 When the client contacted us, the system already existed.
 However, it needed to be updated – it was necessary to improve its performance, develop new functionalities for analytical purposes (including Machine Learning module) and refresh the look of the web application.

-Another challenge was to manage data ingestion.
-There are external datasources used for getting the documents.
-The problem here is that we download specific fields and values from each datasource.
+The first challenge was to manage data ingestion.
 We created a special component dealing with downloading and processing the decisions.
-This module downloads the decisions, extracts necessary fields and provides the Machine Learning module with the documents so that the issues (issues are the basis for making the decision) and outcomes (they are the results of the decision) of the decisions are retrieved.
+Patent Examination Data System (PEDS) database is used for getting the documents on a regular basis – the data in the system needs to be up-to-date.
+Additionally, we download the examiners data from BigQuery, and there was a problem with merging the records from these two datasets.
+This module downloads the decisions, extracts necessary fields and provides the Machine Learning module with the documents in such a way so that the issues (issues are the basis for making the decision) and outcomes (they are the results of the decision) of the decisions can be retrieved.

-Regarding Machine Learning module, as it is mentioned above, it is used to extract issues and outcomes from the extensive texts of the decisions.
+Machine Learning module is used to extract issues and outcomes from the extensive texts of the decisions.
 The nature of these texts is that they have similar structures, but the issues and outcomes occur in different places of the documents, and the sentences in which they occur are not based on any regular pattern.
-Additionally, the number of issues and outcomes is vast.
-Therefore we used Machine Learning and regular expressions to make sure that these values are correctly obtained.
+Additionally, the combinations of issues and outcomes in one document can be really complicated.
+We used Natural Language Processing techniques to get features that could be used to train a Machine Learning model.
+This model was trained in a supervised manner based on data annotated by the client.
+Scikit and Spacy library was used in the case of this model.
 Developing and improving this module required a lot of work and tests.

-The client also wanted to develop a functionality sending emails to the users of the system notifying them about new decisions.
-These emails include also details of these decisions.
+The client wanted to develop a functionality sending emails to the users with information about new decisions.
+These emails are customizable – for example, the users can select only specific issues that they are interested in.
+These emails include the details of these decisions.
 The emails can be sent on a daily, weekly, biweekly and monthly basis, and there are also custom emails, where the users select the time range that they are interested in.
-These functionalities are possible thanks to cron job.